 G.: As to why people like Joseph Lelyveld are writing memoirs, I think they’re just catching on the coattails of the trend.
 I was just reviewed by Robert Gottlieb, who was my editor at The New Yorker, and he sort of wondered at the fact that I still need to exorcise my parents at my age.
 I think he makes a basic mistake in thinking that exorcism can ever be total.
 The exorcism of your parents will still be occurring on your own deathbed.

-these books, acts of therapy—or acts of revenge?
+So what are these books, acts of therapy—or acts of revenge?

 G.: I prefer to think of it first as an act of justice.
 And you also want to spin a good yarn.
 But No. 3 is that all writers are hunters, and parents are the most available prey.